 Provincial governments continue to announce tentative plans and details of what school will look like for this coming fall.
 As retailers consider their back-to-school strategies and product mix, we have compiled this list of recently announced or outlined provincial approaches for returning to classrooms:

-- British Columbia: All B.C. public schools (kindergarten through Grade 12) will reopen in Stage 2 of the Five Stages Framework for K-12 Education on September 8, which includes in-class learning with learning group requirements.
+- British Columbia: All B.C. public schools (kindergarten through Grade 12) will reopen in Stage 2 of the Five Stages Framework for K-12 Education likely during the week of September 14 (to be confirmed by government), which includes in-class learning with learning group requirements.
 A learning group is a group of students and staff who remain together throughout the school term or year and who primarily interact with each other.
 Schools received extra funding to implement a set of safety measures.
 Some disagreements with teachers still need to be worked out.

 - Alberta: In-person classes will resume in September for all K-12 students.
 The Premier cited measures that will be in place, and the evidence shows children, “are at low risk of infection and very low risk of severe health outcomes from COVID-19.”
-As part of a number of new school safety measures to combat COVID-19, mandatory mask use for Grade 4 to 12 students and staff will be required.
-While staff and students will have to wear masks in all shared and common areas such as hallways, masks will not be required in classrooms where physical distancing requirements can be maintained.
+As part of a number of new school safety measures to combat COVID-19, mandatory mask use for Grade 4 to 12 students and staff will be required in common areas.
+However school boards such as Calgary, kindergarten to Grade 12 will be required to wear masks.
 Exemptions will be made for students and staff who are unable to wear a mask due to medical or other needs.

 - Manitoba: Classroom learning will resume on September 8, 2020 for all students in kindergarten through Grade 12 at schools across Manitoba.
 Learning in classrooms will be full-time for students in kindergarten through Grade 8 and for special-needs students in all grades, with five days of instruction.
-However in some situations where schools are unable to accommodate physical distancing, some remote learning may be required for students in grades 9 to 12.
+However, in some situations where schools are unable to accommodate physical distancing, some remote learning may be required for students in grades 9 to 12.
+The province has stated non-medical masks are “strongly recommended” for students in Grade 5 and up on school buses and in public spaces.
+Its expected school divisions to have more direct language.

 - Ontario: Ontario has announced that schools will be reopening this September.
+School boards may delay the start date for students up to two weeks to allow schools to prepare.
 For elementary schools (K-8), students will receive in-class instruction five days a week with no adjustments to class sizes.
 These students will be expected to remain with their cohort throughout the entire day, including for lunch and for recess.
-Secondary students in 24 “designated boards” – mainly in urban and suburban areas with high student populations – will attend school on alternating days, in cohorts of 15.
+Secondary students in 24 “designated boards” – mainly in urban and suburban areas with high student populations – will need to submit and receive approval from Ontario for a plan aimed at reducing class sizes, with Ontario suggesting it wants class sized halved.
 High schools in areas with smaller enrollments will be able to offer full-time, in-person, learning.
 All students grade 4 to 12, as well as staff, will be required to wear a mask while at school.
 In addition, all parents will have the option of opting their children out of in-person classes if they wish.

 - Quebec: All students in preschool, elementary school and secondary I, II and III will attend class full-time, in compliance with the standard ratios (creation of subgroups in classes).
 For students in secondary IV and V, school service centres are provided with two options: full time and online/every 2 days.
 As of today, the impacts of back to school on retailers should be similar to previous years.
 More info